 Step 1: Design and Laser Cut

-I already had a design (Earth's orbit took care of all the pesky details of creating the beautiful shape, and Larry McNish of the Calgary Centre of the Royal Astronomical Society of Canada did all the hard work of creating the spreadsheet that computes the layout) for the analemma, stretched so that it filled a 4' × 8' sheet of plywood.
+Larry McNish of the Calgary Centre of the Royal Astronomical Society of Canada made a spreadsheet that computes the layout for the analemma, and I used that and stretched the distribution of points so that it filled a 4' × 8' sheet of plywood.
 Happily, this stretching has the effect of separating all of the points to a reasonable distance in all directions.
-I adapted it for 51 bulbs and so it could be cut out on a laser cutter.
-The idea was to break up the big design into pieces small enough to be cut on the laser, then the pieces would be used to generate a template that locked together like jigsaw pieces.
+I took every 7th point starting from the crossover point and broke up the design into pieces small enough to be cut on the laser.
+The pieces would be used to generate a template that locked together like a jigsaw puzzle.
 But what made this idea work really well is that the template becomes part of the build!
 The Speedy360 I used had a bed size of 500 × 800 mm, but the longest pieces are less than 500 mm so most laser cutters ought to be able to handle them.
 The files are attached to this step in .dxf format.
 Cut them out of 1/4" (6 mm) plywood (I used 3 mm plywood, but in hindsight that was a mistake - see next step).

 Step 2: Glue and Cut

 Lay the template pieces out on your sheet of 1/2" (12 mm) plywood using the picture from Step 1 as a guide, and glue them down with wood glue, holding them in position using weights.
 Make sure you thoroughly clean up any glue that oozes out.
 Once dry, cut out around the template using the jigsaw, leaving whatever margin that you feel you can safely cut to (a few mm = 1/8" should be fine).